Ileal Pouch-Anal Anastomosis (IPAA)

 Can I get pregnant after having an IPAA?

-How often should I follow-up with my doctor after IPAA?
+How often will I need to have follow-up appointments after IPAA?

-Regular follow-ups are necessary to monitor pouch function and overall health.
+Regular follow-up appointments are necessary to monitor the pouch and overall health, with frequency varying depending on individual needs.

 If you have any feedback, please get in touch.